lukewendling/embed-map/README.md

 The server (server.js) optionally serves tiles from a filesystem cache.
 A tile server url can be sent to the widget API.

+Hint: Create cached tiles with desktop apps like Marble KDE.

 ### Browsers

 Developed on Chrome.